 Incubate for 24 hours.
 Ideally incubation should go from dawn to dawn the next day to estimate net primary productivity.
-Attach the bottles with carabiners to the sediment trap rig.
+Attach the bottles with carabiners to the sediment trap rig for drifting incubations.
 For incubation in holes through the ice: use a bottom weight and a line with loops to attach the carabiners.
 Cover the hole in the ice with the white disk.
+Secure the line with two ice screws.